 Most people will head to Yellowstone National Park during the summer months.
 Between June and August, the weather tends to be balmy, with temperatures peaking in the 70s and 80s.
 There’s lots of sun, but days are often punctuated by dramatic electrical storms.
 Insects can also be an issue.

 If you’re keen to ditch the crowds, you could consider a trip to the park in spring or autumn.
 We’d recommend months like May and September to catch the best of those.
-The closer to winter you get, the more unpredictable things become.
+The closer we get to winter in Yellowstone National Park, the more unpredictable things become.
 In fact, this high up (Yellowstone has an average elevation of 7,800 feet!), torrential rainstorms and blizzards can take over in the blink of an eye, regardless of the seasons.

 Yellowstone National Park Hours

 Officially, Yellowstone National Park is open 24 hours a day, all year round.
 However, the reality is a little different than that.
 Adverse weather conditions – AKA snow – keep pretty much all of the internal roads shut throughout the winter.
 The main lodges and campsites typically wait for the thaw in late April to get going again.
 They close around mid-October again, but a select few also open for the winter months.
 Thankfully, the official NPS website maintains updated lists of what entrances and exits are open at any given moment so you can better plan your next Yellowstone visit.
 Yellowstone National Park is under limited operations due to COVID-19.
 Some facilities may not be available and staffing may be limited.